nolanschan/nolanschan.github.io/projects/quadcopter/index.markdown

   - — Performed cost analysis and component selection to design, assemble, and test quadcopter
   - — Programmed and debugged flight controller code using Arduino
     - — Implemented complementary filter to process signals from IMU
-    - — Set up and calibrated quadcopter and RC system using calibration code <br>
+    - — Set up and calibrated quadcopter and RC system using calibration code
   - — Implemented PID controller to control quadcopter movement
-    - — Improved flight and self-stabilization performance by tuning PID controller <br>
+    - — Improved flight and self-stabilization performance by tuning PID controller
 ### Results ###
 Quadcopter was functional, but had a tendency to drift backwards and would occasionally "jump" unexpectedly.
 This was likely due to misalignment between the IMU and vehicle body.